-The Machinery Regulations have limited application in the petroleum activities and do not comprise seagoing vessels and mobile facilities together with machinery on board such vessels or facilities, cf. Section 1, No. 2 indent 15 of the Machinery Regulations.
-This means that the Machinery Regulations apply to permanently placed facilities, including floating production facilities in permanent positions (in position for the entire life span of the field).
-As regards these floating production facilities, the Machinery Regulations apply to equipment that is necessary for carrying out drilling and production activities, and that does not have any function in relation to normal maritime activities.
+The Machinery Regulations (in Norwegian only) have limited application in the petroleum activities and do not comprise seagoing vessels and mobile facilities together with machinery on board such vessels or facilities, cf. Section 1, No. 2 litera f of the Machinery Regulations.